Pruning Flowering Shrubs

-For example: shrubs that bloom early in the season usually do so on growth made the previous year, therefore pruning after flowering allows the maximum time for new growth and the following year's flowers to develop.
+One example is; Shrubs that bloom early in the season usually do so on growth made the previous year, therefore pruning after flowering will allow the maximum time for new growth and the following year's flowers to develop.

-Refer to specialist books on pruning if you are unsure.
+Refer to specialist books on pruning particular varieties if you are unsure.

 Pruning early-flowering shrubs can be split into two groups; Deciduous and Evergreen.

 Shrubs such as Syringa and Hamamelis tend to form a well-branched framework and usually do not need any formal pruning.

 However, crossed branches or badly positioned shoots should be removed in late winter when plants are dormant.

 Magnolia is an exception, it should be pruned in late summer.

 Shrubs such as Philadelphus and Weigela flower on new growth, and can become congested resulting in fewer flowers.

 After flowering, prune stems back to strong growth lower down the shrub and remove up to 20% of old, ageing stems back to the base.